Satisfiability of Non-Linear Transcendental Arithmetic as a Certificate Search Problem: Introduction

 \section{Introduction}

-SAT modulo theories (SMT) is the problem of checking whether a given quantifier-free first-order formula with both propositional and theory variables is satisfiable in a specific first-order theory.
-In this paper, we consider the case of \smtnta, non-linear real arithmetic augmented with trigonometric and exponential transcendental functions.
+SAT modulo theories (SMT) is the problem of checking whether a given first-order formula with both propositional and theory variables is satisfiable in a specific first-order theory.
+In this paper, we consider the quantifier-free fragment of \smtnta, non-linear real arithmetic augmented with trigonometric and exponential transcendental functions.
 This problem is particularly important in the verification of hybrid systems and in theorem proving.
 Unfortunately, \nta is a very challenging theory.
-Indeed, it is undecidable \cite{richardson68}, and, moreover, there is no known finite representation of satisfying assignments that could act as a direct certificate of satisfiability.
+Indeed, it is undecidable \cite{richardson68}, and, moreover, there is no known way of representing satisfying assignments using a finite string of bits (i.e., no finite representation of satisfying assignments) that could serve as a direct certificate of satisfiability.
 This does not only make it difficult for an SMT-solver to prove satisfiability, but also raises the question of how to verify the result given by an SMT-solver.